elastisys/cloudpool.restapi/docs/api.rst

   * ``membershipStatus``: The :ref:`membership_status` of the machine.
   * ``serviceState``: The operational state of the service running on the machine.
     See the section on :ref:`service_state`.
+  * ``cloudProvider``: The name of the cloud provider that this machine origins from, for example `AWS-EC2`.
+It might not be immediately apparent why this field is required since the cloud pool itself states which cloud provider it supports, but it is useful to distinguish where different machines originate from in multi-cloud scenarios where multiple down-stream cloud pools are abstracted by an upstream aggregating cloud pool (such as a splitter pool).
+  * ``machineSize``: The size of the machine (or instance type, in Amazon EC2 terminology).
+For example, `m1.medium` for an Amazon EC2 machine.
   * ``requestTime``: The request time of the machine if one can be determined by the underlying infrastructure.
 Since not all infrastructures support this, it may be left out or set to ``null``.
   * ``launchTime``: The launch time of the machine if it has been launched.
 If the machine